sgougi/play21-origami-plugin/README.md

 * Object-Graph-Mapping of annotated model classes based on Object Oriented Inheritance([src](samples/origami-simple-app/app/models))

-* Supports for both **Java** and **Scala** Project (Both Scala models and Java models are supported)
+* Support for both **Java** and **Scala** Project (Both Scala models and Java models are supported)

-* Supports for both the embedded and remote OrientDB
+* Support for both the embedded and remote OrientDB

-* Supports for auto-reloading
+* Auto-reloading support

-* Enables to customize the format of Model Id ([src](app/com/wingnest/play2/origami/IdManager.java))
+* Support to enables to customize the format of Model Id ([src](app/com/wingnest/play2/origami/IdManager.java))

 * On only embedded OrienDB:

-   * Enables to use the [OrientDB Studio](https://github.com/nuvolabase/orientdb/wiki/OrientDB-Studio)
+   * Support to enables to use the [OrientDB Studio](https://github.com/nuvolabase/orientdb/wiki/OrientDB-Studio)

-   * Enables to make the database directory of the embedded OrientDB a zip file when your application just starts up.
+   * Support to enables to make the database directory of the embedded OrientDB a zip file when your application just starts up.

 Requirements
 =========